atharva-p/guides/gitGuide.md

 `origin` - URL of any repository (whether folked or not) that you own or can directly make changes to is called as origin URL

-`upstream` - URL from where a project has been forked is known as upstream URL
+`upstream` - URL from where a project has been forked is known as upstream URL.
+By setting upstream in git, the local branches can track the remote branches.
+This makes pulling changes from the remote repository very easy

 ## Status